[If you are not a programmer, this article may not interest you. Please skip and do something useful]

 I am not bothered about the awesome SEO plugins / other helpful plugins which helps in many aspects of blogging.
 I am concerned only about the basic blog.
 All I need is a simple web page to express my ideas.

-Except the comments section, rest of the blog is static.
+Except for the comments section, rest of the blog is static.
 I am not bothered about the comments anyway.
 It takes too much of your time away from blogging.
-If you really need them, there are client side commenting systems available (like Disqus, Facebook comments etc.,).
-So, I don’t need a server side code which connects to a database, execute the plugins, create the web page on the fly for every request to a web page (even with caching), when all I need is a set of simple HTML file.
+If you really need them, there are client-side commenting systems available (like Disqus, Facebook comments etc.,).
+So, I don’t need a server-side code which connects to a database, execute the plugins, creates the web page on the fly for every request to a web page (even with caching), when all I need is a set of a simple HTML file.

-There is an argument that says, Infrastructure is cheap now a days.
+There is an argument that says, Infrastructure is cheap nowadays.
 The computing and storage abilities skyrocketed.
 We can use as much as we want.
 Yes.
 It is.
-But, just because I have too much fuel, I would not travel 10 miles extra to office everyday.
+But, just because I have too much fuel, I would not travel 10 miles extra to the office every day.
 I always prefer the shortest possible route.
 How about you?.
 And again, that’s a personal choice.
 I am not saying that what is being done is wrong, all I say is that I don’t need all of those.

 These are the two components of any regular blogging system which I do not prefer to use.
 However, there are thousands of fellow bloggers who would die to use these. :)

 When it comes to WYSIWYG editors, I simply hate the un-necessary markups created by the default editors or even the specialized install-able editors in the market.
-For ex. to display an image to the left side of the html, this is the code created by blogger.
+For example, to display an image to the left side of the HTML, this is the code created by blogger website.

 where all I need is

 You see the point?.
-Most don’t mind this additional markups.
-I do mind, when I edit the blog posts.
+Most don’t mind these additional markups.
+I do mind when I edit the blog posts.

 Static Site Generator is a program which generates a complete HTML website as output.
-The input would be few configuration files, layout files and markdown or simple html files.
-You can simply upload these HTML files to any web-server and your blog is live. whooh…
+The input would be few configuration files, layout files, and markdown or simple HTML files.
+You can simply upload these HTML files to any web-server and your blog is live. whoah…

 Some of the key advantages of using SSG are